My Los Angeles law office serves successful small businesses, entrepreneurs and creative individuals.

-Legal Tip: the New Year is just around the corner, and it may be a good time to form a new business entity if you have been considering doing so.
-I can potentially file for your new business and ask for the filing date to occur in January of 2014, giving you a potential full year of having the limited legal protection that a new business entity may offer.
+January 2014: January may be a good time to form a new business entity if you have been considering doing so.
+Forming your new business in January potentially gives you a full year of having the limited legal protection that a new business entity may offer.
 For more info, see why formalize a partnership.

 Seven Intellectual Property Myths that Can Hurt You:

 1. I paid a designer to make something for me, so now I own the design and can use it for free however I want.

 Example: I spent $5,000 to have my website designed for me, and now I can use the design from the site on social networking sites.

 This is not true.
 Unless you have a “work for hire” or assignment agreement in writing, you do not likely own the work your web developer did on your behalf.
 Your web developer likely still owns it.
 Generally, you should have an attorney draft a work-for-hire or assignment agreement with specific legally binding language that gives you ownership of the copyrightable material from the site and the right to do whatever you want with it.

 2. If I alter someone else’s creative work by more than 25%, then I am not infringing that person’s copyright when I copy, offer for sale or distribute my own revised version of the work.